LNER Thompson Class B1 (6)1264

 London and North Eastern Railway (LNER) Thompson Class B1 No. 1264, (later British Railways No. 61264, and Departmental No. 29) is a preserved British steam locomotive.

+History

+1264 was built in 1947 by the North British Locomotive Company, Works No. 26165.

 Service

-1264 was built in 1947 by the North British Locomotive Company, Works No. 26165.
 It was initially allocated to Parkeston Quay (shed code 30F), near Harwich, for working the Great Eastern Main Line, and would remain there for 13 years.
 In January 1948, 1264 passed into the ownership of British Railways, and in March it was allocated the number 61264, though this was not applied until October 1949.
 The class were given the power classification 5MT by BR.

 In November 1960, 61264 was transferred from Parkeston Quay to Colwick Depot (38A), near Nottingham, for working the Great Central Main Line.
 It would remain there until it was withdrawn in December 1965.

 Departmental service

 That was not the end of its BR service however as it was transferred to departmental stock, and renumbered 29 in the Eastern Region departmental stock series.
 There it was used as a mobile boiler for heating carriages.
 It had its couplings removed so it couldn't haul trains, but could still propel itself.

 29 was withdrawn from departmental stock in July 1967.
 It was initially stored, but in March 1968 it was sold for scrap.